MichalNax/Capstone/README.md

 Following these steps, you can successfully complete the AWS Cloud Architecting Capstone project, implementing a secure and highly available solution for hosting a website and MySQL database.
 This  guide will help beginners gain hands-on experience with AWS services such as EC2 instances, Load Balancers, Amazon RDS, and MySQL databases, while consolidating their skills and knowledge in a practical scenario.

-Happy cloud journey, and thank you for reading!
+Happy cloud journey, and good luck!